Helping Parents Understand Online Platforms

 For some, this brought on extra stress of having to deal with changes to expectations put upon them and their children’s new relationship to learning.

-Factors Impacting on Online Learning at Home
+Factors Impacting on the Online Classroom at Home

 When it comes to parents and the online classroom, we take a look at two important factors, socioeconomic status and academic learning support, that may impact a parent’s mental health as they try to cope with their child’s new learning environment.